Pakistan and weapons of mass destruction: Policy

 Since the early 1980s, Pakistan's nuclear proliferation activities have not been without controversy.
 However, since the arrest of Abdul Qadeer Khan, the government has taken concrete steps to ensure that Nuclear proliferation is not repeated and have assured the IAEA about the transparency of Pakistan's upcoming Chashma Nuclear Power Plant.
 In November 2006, The International Atomic Energy Agency Board of Governors approved an agreement with the Pakistan Atomic Energy Commission to apply safeguards to new nuclear power plants to be built in the country with Chinese assistance.

 Protections

-In May 1999, during the anniversary of Pakistan's first nuclear weapons test, former Prime Minister of Pakistan Nawaz Sharif claimed that Pakistan's nuclear security is the strongest in the world.
-According to Dr. Abdul Qadeer Khan, Pakistan's nuclear safety program and nuclear security program is the strongest program in the world and there is no such capability in any other country for radical elements to steal or possess nuclear weapons.
+In May 1999, during the anniversary of Pakistan's first nuclear weapons test, prime minister Nawaz Sharif claimed that Pakistan's nuclear security is the strongest in the world.
+According to Dr. Abdul Qadeer Khan, Pakistan's nuclear safety programme and nuclear security programme is the strongest programme in the world and there is no such capability in any other country for radical elements to steal or possess nuclear weapons.
 This claim is strongly disputed by foreign experts, citing the precedent of previous attacks of Pakistani military facilities and the nation's high level of instability.